kimpea/us-issue-tracker/README.md

 #os.environ.setdefault('DATABASE_URL', '')
 ```

-6. Make sure you incomment `#import env` in settings.py.
+6. Make sure you uncomment `#import env` in settings.py.
 7. You will need to generate your own SECRET_KEY.
 You will need to set up a Stripe account and use their testing API keys.
 Once you have a database set up (you can use Postgres for database on Heroku) you can uncomment
 os.environ.setdefault('DATABASE_URL', '') and use the key that PostgreSQL generates for you in Heroku's Config Vars.
 8. Make migrations with `python3 manage.py makemigrations`.